hermangroup/docs/wallets/electrum/security.rst

 Backup
 ------

-In Dash Electrum, a seed is a complete backup of all addresses and transactions.
+In Historia Electrum, a seed is a complete backup of all addresses and transactions.
 Access your wallet's seed through the seed icon in the lower right of the main screen, or the **Wallet > Seed** main menu option.
-When prompted, enter the secure password you chose when setting up the Dash Electrum wallet.
+When prompted, enter the secure password you chose when setting up the Historia Electrum wallet.

 .. figure:: img/backup-seed.png
    :width: 400px

-   Displaying the wallet recovery seed in Dash Electrum
+   Displaying the wallet recovery seed in Historia Electrum

 Hand-copy the twelve words found in the box to a piece of paper and store it in a safe location.
 Remember, anyone who finds your seed can